-A crested cockatoo was printed on the dictionary page with the word crest on it.
-Only the crest of the cockatoo was embroidered with a satin stitch, using three colours.
+A crested cockatoo was printed on the dictionary page with the word crest.
+Only the cockatoo’s crest was embroidered with a satin stitch, using three colours.

 Shell Dictionary Art

-A cone shaped shell was embroidered on the page with the word conical on it.
+A cone-shaped shell was embroidered on the page with the word conical.

-I really enjoyed this craft, creating the dictionary art was fun.
-I will be stitching more dictionary pages, enough to create a gallery wall.
+I enjoyed this craft; creating the dictionary art was fun.
+I will be stitching more dictionary pages, enough to make a gallery wall.
 Now that I have worked out how to hand embroider paper, I’m on the lookout for other book pages to use to create more unique and fun stitched art.